-Mob Programming is a software development approach where the whole team works on the same thing, at the same time, in the same space, and at the same computer.
-This extends the concept of pair programming from two people working together to the entire team continuously collaborating at a single computer to deliver a single work item at a time.
+Mob Programming is a software development approach where the whole team works on the same thing, at the same time, in the same space, and on the same computer.
+This extends the concept of pair programming from two people working together to the entire team continuously collaborating on a single computer to deliver a single work item at a time.

 In addition to coding, teams practicing Mob Programming works together on almost all the work of a typical software development team including defining stories, working with customers, designing, testing, and deploying software.
 This work is accomplished in workshops or “working meetings.”

 The team consists of everyone involved in creating the software, including customers.

 The Mob Programming approach relies on concepts such as face-to-face and side-by-side communication, team alignment, collaboration, whole team involvement, continuous code review, and self-organizing teams in order to be effective.